Apple Inc. (AAPL)

 Balance sheet position

-Balance sheet positioning currently reflects net debt of ($36.0B), with capital returns remain a priority.
+Balance sheet positioning is ($58.2B), with capital returns remain a priority.

 Key drivers